“Education is not the filling of a pail, but the lighting of a fire.”

 NAPLAN (National Program – Literacy And Numeracy)

-PARENTS have an open invitation to speak with their child’s classroom teacher every afternoon; are expected to participate in a 2-way written and oral discussion, including 30-minute Parent/Teacher Meetings to discuss their child’s progress (academic/social/emotional); once-a-Term Class Meetings/Learning Celebrations to share/discuss the learning happening in the classroom with families; once-a-Term Families & Friends of Blue Gum Meetings with the whole school community to discuss generic/school-wide/targeted matters; a Hierarchy of Complaints policy & process for tackling unresolved issues; & an annual School Evaluation process for families.
+PARENTS have an open invitation to speak with their child’s classroom teachers every afternoon; are expected to participate in a 2-way written and oral discussion, including 30-minute Parent/Teacher Meetings to discuss their child’s progress (academic/social/emotional) in primary school, or Student-Led Conferences with their parents, educators, peers in secondary school; once-a-Term Class Meetings/Learning Celebrations to share/discuss the learning happening in the classroom with families; once-a-Term Families & Friends of Blue Gum Meetings with the whole school community to discuss generic/school-wide/targeted matters; a Hierarchy of Complaints policy & process for tackling unresolved issues; & an annual School Evaluation process for families.

-TEACHERS/EDUCATORS meet weekly, as a group, for Professional Learning discussions; meet weekly, in a trio of classes with a mentoring Education Director, to celebrate achievements and successes, discuss challenges and programming/planning; have one full day release each week for planning/programming etc; participate in an annual written and oral Work Review process, including a lengthy two-way meeting and discussion with Education Directors.
+TEACHERS/EDUCATORS meet weekly, as a whole group, for Professional Learning discussions; meet weekly, in targeted groups with a mentoring Education Director, to celebrate achievements and successes, discuss challenges and programming/planning; have one full day release each week (or the equivalent spread across the week) for planning/programming etc; participate in an annual written and oral Work Review process, including a lengthy two-way meeting and discussion with Education Directors.